jameshegarty/rigel/README.md

     type: A[width,height] -> A[width,height]
     examplescommon.border( A:Type, width:Uint, height:Uint, left:Uint, right:Uint, bottom:Uint, top:Uint, value:LuaValue )

-Take in an array, and apply a border to the edges, keeping the array size the same.
-Used for implementing boundary conditions for stencil reads.
-Currently the only supported border condition is setting it to a constant value `value`. `left` pixels on the left of the image are replaced with the constant, along with `right` pixels on the right etc.
+*border* take in an array, and applies a border to the edges, keeping the array size the same. *border* is useful for implementing boundary conditions for stencil reads.
+Currently the only supported border condition is setting it to a constant value `value`. `left` number of pixels on the left of the image are replaced with the constant value, along with `right` number of pixels on the right etc.

 ### borderSeq ###
     type: A[T]->A[T]